Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 The goal of this project is not just to see how obesity rates have changed, but what risk factors are associated with those changes.
 The YRBSS dataset includes a variety of other self-survey responses, including the percent of students:
-* "watching 3 or more hours of television each school day"
+* watching 3 or more hours of television each school day
-* "achieving 1 hour or more of moderate-and/or vigorous-intensity physical activity daily"
+* achieving 1 hour or more of moderate-and/or vigorous-intensity physical activity daily
-* "participating in daily physical education"
+* participating in daily physical education
-* "consuming fruit less than 1 time daily"
+* consuming fruit less than 1 time daily
-* "consuming vegetables less than 1 time daily"
+* consuming vegetables less than 1 time daily
-* "drinking regular soda/pop at least one time per day" ("regular" meaning not diet soda)
+* drinking regular soda/pop at least one time per day ("regular" meaning not diet soda)

 I also made use of another CDC dataset on state policy and environmental factors over time, from which I identified the following potentially relevant factors:
-* "Number of farmers markets per 100,000 residents"
+* Number of farmers markets per 100,000 residents
-* "Number of food hubs in each state"
+* Number of food hubs in each state
-* "Percent of U.S. population living within half mile of a park"
+* Percent of U.S. population living within half mile of a park
-* "Percent of farmers markets that accept WIC Farmers Market Nutrition Program coupons"
+* Percent of farmers markets that accept WIC Farmers Market Nutrition Program coupons
-* "State child care regulations align with national standards for serving fruits" (Yes or No)
+* State child care regulations align with national standards for serving fruits (Yes or No)
-* "State child care regulations align with national standards for serving vegetables" (Yes or No)
+* State child care regulations align with national standards for serving vegetables (Yes or No)
-* "State has adopted some form of a Complete Streets policy" (Yes or No)
+* State has adopted some form of a Complete Streets policy (Yes or No)

+For each of these factors I compared the average of the least obese locations and of the most obese locations to the national average.

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q3_factor_bar_chart.png)

-Low-BMI locations have percentages lower than the national average of high-school students that *"watch 3 or more hours of television each school day"*, *"consume vegetables less than 1 time daily"*, and *"drink regular soda/pop at least one time per day"*.
-Meanwhile, high-BMI locations have percentages higher than the national average for these same categories, as well as for students *"consuming fruit less than 1 time daily"*.

-Low-BMI locations also have more farmers markets per capita and more people living within half a mile of a park than the national average, while high-BMI locations have fewer of these than the national average.
-Interestingly, none of the low-BMI locations during any of the years in this data have *"state child care regulations that align with national standards for serving fruits"* or likewise for vegetables.
-High-BMI locations have these regulations for serving vegetables at rates higher than average, but not for fruits.
-Perhaps the high-BMI locations have attempted to address their rates of high-BMI categories among students through regulations, while the low-BMI locations have not seen the need.

-Comparing these factors among three groups of locations is not the only way to consider their correlation with the prevalence of high-BMI categories.
-We can calculate the Pearson correlation coefficient between all columns in our data, and visualize the correlations between the high-BMI metrics and associated factors.

-Certain trends emerge as significant: TV, vegetables, soda, farmers markets, and living near a park.
-For these factors, the low-BMI states are on one side of the national average, and the high-BMI states and territories are on the other.
+Certain trends emerge as significant, where the low-BMI states are on one side of the national average and the high-BMI on the other: TV watching, vegetable consumption, soda consumption, farmers markets, living near a park, and regulations on serving vegetables.
+Fruit consumption almost falls under this designation too.

+All but one of these trends are in the direction that we might expect, e.g. the high-BMI locations watch more TV than the national average while the low-BMI locations watch less.
+The exception is the vegetable regulations, where the group more likely to have them in place (and aligned with national standards) is the one with higher obesity rates.
+We certainly can't infer causality from this analysis, but we might speculate that the policy effort has come in response to increased obesity rates rather than the other way around.
+Likewise, we don't know if a prevalence of farmers markets and parks has any effect on lowering child obesity or is simply a feature of the cultural and economic environment in certain areas of the country.

+To validate these findings we can use a more quantitative measure: the correlation coefficient between each factor and the obesity rates.
+Here are the coefficients color coded by value, where 1 represents the greatest possible *positive* correlation (increased prevalence of the factor correlates with *increased* obesity), -1 the greatest possible *negative* correlation (increased prevalence of the factor correlates with *decreased* obesity), and 0 signifies no correlation.

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q3_factor_heatmap.png)